jerry-sky/cyber-city-sim/readme.md

 # CyberCitySim

-*A game-type project developed as an academic endevour during our studies on WUST (PL).*
+*A game-type project developed as an academic endeavour during our studies on WUST (PL).*

 **Table of Contents:**
 - [1.
 Model](#1-model)